Written by Terry Smith

 If you have a larger lawn, a rotary spreader (sometimes called a broadcast spreader) is definitely one of the ways to go about your lawn feed distribution, and the Scotts EasyGreen model is one of the most popular products in this category.

-These kind of spreaders will automatically throw out and granular feed as you push the tool along across your lawn, and will increase the width of this the faster you walk.
+These kinds of spreaders will automatically throw out and granular feed as you push the tool along across your lawn, and will increase the width of this the faster you walk.
 At an average pace, the spreading width is around 150-180cm, but it can be as much as 340cm with a little effort.

 Scotts EasyGreen rotary spreader arrives ready to use with no assembly required on your side.
 All that’s needed is to fill the tank with feeder, adjust the variable settings using the controls on the handle, and you are ready to feed your lawn.